dhanuzch/L293D-Customized-Motor-Driver/README.md

 *Vcc1* -  Voltage for internal logic translation<br>
 *Vcc2* -  Voltage for drivers

+It is also advisable to use heatsink to increase the lifespan of the IC.

 ## Disclaimer
 Using an offshelf L298N motor driver is a better option if you are dealing with motors that use more than 1A.